mrasahi/workDayScheduler/README.md

 # workDayScheduler
 Homework05 - Makoto Asahi

+Worked together with a study group - closely with Kenny Yang.

 # Summary

-The given CSS stylesheet already has prewritten styles so I tried my best to use them.
+The given CSS stylesheet already has prewritten styles so I tried my best to preserve them.

+Mobile layout had a weird overlap with the buttons.
+> Commented out `height` on `.row` in the CSS file.

+The current time and day is displayed on the Header part of the page.

+9 AM - 5 PM has text boxes for the user to type and submit their plans

+Based on the current time, the page will highlight the time blocks.
+Past: Gray Current: Red Future: Green

 ## User Story